mikehulme6498/CryptoPic/README.md

 As a crypto enthusiast I didn't like the idea of having my wallet seeds all stored on my computer / cloud or even just on paper.
 So I wrote this program to hide my seeds into images.

+You can see a demo of teh app here https://youtu.be/L8itBSK1z_c

 Key Features

 Add random words to increase difficulty of decoding (adds two words for every word in your message).